VKale-07/Excel-Project/README.md

 - Overall Load Factor:

-      The average load factor for the airline is 55%, which means that 55% of the seats available are occupied by passengers.
+      The load factor for the airline is 76.8%, which means that 76.8% of the seats available are occupied by passengers.
       This is a relatively high load factor, indicating that the airline is utilizing its aircraft efficiently.

 - Load Factor by Year, Quarter, and Month: